pietersartain/oauthproxy/README.md

-# authsome
+# oauthproxy
-authsome is a social-network/oauth proxy to provide a limited amount of information from restricted services to be used without authentication.
+oauthproxy is a social-network/oauth proxy to provide a limited amount of information from restricted services to be used without authentication.

-Primarily authsome has been designed to be used by javascript on [pancake.io](http://pancake.io).
+Primarily oauthproxy has been designed to be used by javascript on [pancake.io](http://pancake.io).

-Since it's not sensible to expose your private keys by embedding them in client-side code, authsome runs server-side and acts as an endpoint for http requests that provides JSON-formatted data in response.
+Since it's not sensible to expose your private keys by embedding them in client-side code, oauthproxy runs server-side and acts as an endpoint for http requests that provides JSON-formatted data in response.

+I would highly discourage it's use.
+It's primary purpose was as a learning exercise for how to integrate with services that provide data via oauth.

 ## Example
 You'll find an `example` directory containing some HTML and js used to demonstrate how to use JSON response data from in a static (js-enabled) page to render something to screen.